Representations of Higman-Thompson groups from Cuntz algebras: Introduction

 On the other hand we have a fairly well developed theory of Cuntz algebra $\mathcal{O}_n$ representations with an enormous boost since the seminal work by Bratteli and Jorgensen \cite{Jorgensen}.
 Recall that a representations of $\mathcal{O}_n$ on a complex Hilbert space is a family of isometries $S_1,...,S_n$ acting on $H$ with orthogonal ranges such that $H$ is subdivided into these ranges.
 The permutative representations of $\mathcal{O}_n$, where the isometries permute the vectors of a fixed Hilbert basis, have a host of applications, for example to fractals, wavelets, dynamical systems \cite{Jorgensen,KawamuraIn,ar2008}.

-The link between these two subject, representations of Cuntz algebra and Higman-Thompson groups, was unveiled in \cite{Nek,birget0}, where a realization of the Higman-Thompson group $V_n$ as a subgroup of the unitary group of $\mathcal{O}_n$ was fabricated.
-It is naturally expected that tools from the representations theory of Cuntz algebras can be used in the study of the representations theory of the Higman-Thompson groups.
+The link between these two subject, representations of Cuntz algebras and Higman-Thompson groups, was unveiled in \cite{Nek,birget0}, where a realization of the Higman-Thompson group $V_n$ as a subgroup of the unitary group of $\mathcal{O}_n$ was fabricated.
+It is naturally expected that tools from the representation theory of Cuntz algebras can be used in the study of the representation theory of the Higman-Thompson groups.
 This interplay is what we investigate in this paper.
 Indeed we clarify why every representation $\pi$ of the Cuntz algebra $\mathcal{O}_n$ on a Hilbert space $H$ gives rise to a unitary representation $\rho_\pi$ of the Higman-Thompson group $V_n$ on the same Hilbert space:

+see Theorem \ref{thm:rhorep}.
+This is accomplished by regarding the elements of $V_n$ either as piecewise linear maps or as tables.
+Namely, the Higman-Thompson group $V_n$ is the set of piecewise linear functions $g: [0,1)\to [0,1)$ whose slopes are powers of $n$ and the non-differentiable points live in the $n$-adic set $\mathbb{Z}[{\frac{1}{n}}]$ (with composition being the group operation).
+Every such function can be represented by a table $ $ where $a_i$ and $b_i$ are multi-indices in $\{1,...,n\}$ related with the $x$- and $y$-axis partitions of $f$, as we will review below.
+Then